stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 "Ok so, where I actually is am at?"
 "It's like we're the same person, woah!"
 "On a scale from 0 to person, you're above average?
 How does that work?"
+"When Mikey sent the chocolate, my first thought was Bhatt ate it all"

 Duck:
 "it's better than ur cousins giving ur rap name Lil D"